REMOTE OTA

 Over The Air Device Updates

-Over the Air (OTA) Programing is a method that allows to remotely send new firmware to IoT devices over the Internet, no matter where they are as it works with Thinger.io Cloud to deliver the new firrmware binaries.
+Over-the-Air (OTA) Programming is a method that allows the remote sending of new firmware to IoT devices over the Internet, regardless of their location.
+This process works with the Thinger.io Cloud to deliver the new firmware binaries.

-This feature allow us to keep the devices updated with new security patches and code improvements in a fast and scalable way.
-It is an essential tool for the maintenance of IoT products that will prevent us from traveling to the location of the devices.
+This feature enables us to keep devices updated with new security patches and code improvements quickly and on a large scale.
+It is an essential tool for the maintenance of IoT products, preventing the need to travel to the devices' locations.

-The update process is done over a Visual Studio Code extension that integrates with the Thinger.io cloud to upload new firmware binaries to the target device.
-So, it integrates with the IDE to streamline the development process, just compile and upload as if the device where connected to the computer.
+The update process is performed using a Visual Studio Code extension that integrates with the Thinger.io cloud to upload new firmware binaries to the target device.
+This integration with the IDE streamlines the development process, allowing developers to compile and upload firmware as if the device were connected to the computer.

-Before working with this tool it is necessary to install and configure Visual Studio Code and the PlatformIO extension as explained on the SDK SETUP section of the documentation.
-Then it is required to install Thinger.io VSCode extension directly from the Extension manager.
+Before working with this tool, it is necessary to install and configure Visual Studio Code and the PlatformIO extension as explained in the SDK SETUP section of the documentation.
+Then, install the Thinger.io VSCode extension directly from the Extension Manager.
 Search for "Thinger.io" or Checkout on Microsoft Marketplace.

 Visual Studio Code Thinger.io Extension for MCU OTA

-This extension will manage the OTA processes with some interesting features such as:
+This extension will manage the OTA processes with several interesting features such as:

-- Compatible with multiple PlatformIO configuration environments inside a Project
+• Compatibility with multiple PlatformIO configuration environments within a project

-- Automatic build and upload over the Internet in a single click
+• Automatic build and upload over the Internet with a single click

 Thinger.io Visual Studio Code Extension for OTA updates

-- Thinger.io Host: Place here the URL of the Thinger.io Instance you are working with (if using a private instance, otherwise by default it will be backend.thinger.io).
+• Thinger.io Host: The URL of the Thinger.io instance being used should be placed here (if using a private instance, otherwise by default it will be backend.thinger.io).

-- Thinger.io Secure: Enable/disable SSL/TLS connection (enabled by default).
+• Thinger.io Secure: Verify SSL/TLS connection (enabled by default).

 Example Thinger.io Token Configuration for Visual Studio Code Extension

-The OTA feature is implemented on the default Thinger.io Arduino client libraries required for the connectivity with the Thinger.io cloud.
+The OTA feature is implemented on the default Thinger.io Arduino IOTMP client libraries required for connectivity with the Thinger.io cloud.

-The boards that supports OTA updates over the Visual Studio Code extension are the following:
+The boards that support OTA updates over the Visual Studio Code extension are:

-The general requirement to start working with OTA updates for a specific device are:
+The general requirements to start working with OTA updates for a specific device are:

-- 4.Flash the initial firmware over a serial communication port on the computer.
+5. The initial firmware can then be flashed over a serial communication port on the computer.

 Thinger.io Buttons on Visual Studio Code Toolbar